bartvanhoey/AbpFacebookRegistration/README.md

 ## Introduction

-In this article, I will show you first how to set up **Facebook registration** in an **ABP Framework** application.
-Thereafter howto get a user who registered with **Facebook** verified by email.
+In this article, I will show you how to set up **Facebook registration** in an **ABP Framework** application and, how to get a user who registered with **Facebook** verified by email.

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.

-The best way to follow along, is to start from scratch and start with the article [Setup Email Confirmation on User Registration](https://community.abp.io/articles/setup-email-confirmation-on-user-registration-q0vgxang) as it serves as the base for this article.
+The best way to follow along is to start from scratch and start with the article [Setup Email Confirmation on User Registration](https://community.abp.io/articles/setup-email-confirmation-on-user-registration-q0vgxang) as it serves as the base for this article.
 Alternatively, you can clone the [repository](https://github.com/bartvanhoey/AbpUserVerificationByEmail) of the project.

 ```bash
 git clone https://github.com/bartvanhoey/AbpUserVerificationByEmail.git